Palat's OT winner brings Lightning even with Bruins | Sports-Games

 The teams are tied at 1-1, with Game 3 of the best-of-seven Eastern Conference semifinal set for Wednesday.
 Palat pounced on a loose puck lying near the crease at 4:40 of overtime for the Lightning, who have won all three of their postseason games that have gone to overtime.

 Three times leads were lost in the thrilling affair.
 Boston's Nick Ritchie opened the scoring to cap a strong shift for the third line, his first goal of the playoffs.
-Anders Bjork's one-timer was stopped, but Ritchie crashed the net and repeated to whack at the loose puck before he knocked it across the goal line at the 3:14 mark.
+Anders Bjork's one-timer was stopped, but Ritchie crashed the net and repeatedly whacked at the loose puck before he knocked it across the goal line at the 3:14 mark.

 However, Coleman evened the score with a goal worth watching over and over.
 Defenseman Zach Bogosian split a pair of defenders while rushing the puck up ice and slid the puck to the slot, where Coleman dove to get his stick on it to convert a redirection at 12:42.
 Brad Marchand again put the Bruins ahead with a late second-period power-play marker when he redirected a perfect pass from David Pastrnak into the cage at 14:33 of the frame.